Cookie Policy

 A cookie is a small text file a website stores in your browser.
 Cookies allow the website to remember things about you between page loads — for example, the fact that you are signed in.

-The Platform also uses local-storage entries — small bits of data stored in your browser, never sent to our servers.
-They keep your preferences (light/dark mode, video-playback resume position) on the device you are using.
+The Platform also uses local-storage entries — small bits of data stored in your browser.
+Most of them stay on your device only and keep your preferences (light/dark mode, video-playback resume position); the analytics visitor id in §4 is the one exception — it accompanies analytics events sent to our own collector while you browse signed out.

 3. Cookies we set